First, you need a study plan.

 Seriously, are you really worried about spending a few hours of your precious time doing a plan?

-You are already going to be spending hundreds of hours doing hundreds of different tasks in a typical 14-15 week semester.
-You’ll spend more studying for exams.
+You are already going to spend hundreds of hours doing hundreds of different tasks in a typical 14-15 week semester.
+You’ll spend more time making plans in your head than studying for exams.

 You have absolutely no idea how long those are going to take.
 Every day will be different in terms of the time you have and the time you need to get things done.